pinguin999/ALPACA/lua-docs/docs/index.md

 Book a time slot with the developers of ALPACA at [calendly](https://calendly.com/pinguin999/pac-indie-game-development) 🇩🇪🇬🇧, mail me at [kolja@portaldogs.com](mailto:kolja@portaldogs.com) 🇩🇪🇬🇧 or join [ALPACA on Discord](https://discord.gg/zWdnq6UJ79)

 ## Setup your PC for engine development (Windows / Mac / Linux)

+This is the advanced way to work with ALPACA.
+You will compile the engine yourself.
+This will also enable you to make changes to the engine core, if you feel this is necessary for your use-case.

 1. Clone the ALPACA repository with git via `git clone --recurse https://github.com/pinguin999/ALPACA.git` or clone it with the GutHub Desktop client.
 2. Setup your Mac or Linux for [JNGL development](https://github.com/jhasse/jngl).
 Or [Windows development](https://github.com/jhasse/jngl-starter)